Karthick-Ramachandran/mysites/content/posts/posts.md

 date: 2020-01-02
 ---

-I started this year (2019) with a lot of expectations in my mind, thinking about my career in programming, My English fluency, Thinking bad about the past (My college grades), and my relationship status.
+I started this year (2019) with a lot of expectations in my mind, thinking about my career in programming, My English fluency, Thinking bad about my past (My college grades), and my relationship status.

 It's really frustrating when you need to ask for money from your parents or friends regardless of working as a software developer.
-If you're not good enough in what you're doing, <b>You should quit</b>.
+If don't think you're good enough in what you're doing, <b>You should quit and take some time to prepare</b>.

 The above point doesn't mean you need to be a prodigy at coding (that applies to all the fields), As long as you enjoy what you're doing, Push yourself to get better at what you're doing. <b>Never Give up</b>.